sarzamas/UTF8_issue_in_cucumber_report.html/README.md

 look at genegated report.html in folder ~/UTF8_issue_in_cucumber_report.html/test_report/ and found in it error like:

-invalid byte sequence in UTF-8 (ArgumentError)
+# invalid byte sequence in UTF-8 (ArgumentError)
--1# Couldn't get snippet for
+# -1# Couldn't get snippet for

 NOTICE!
-if error is not present for some reason - one can check as of my own run in file report_error.html in same folder
+if error is not present for some reason - one can check as of my own run in file report_error.html in same folder and screenshot Cucumber_report_error.html.png